AztecProtocol/aztec-packages/docs/docs/dev_docs/getting_started/aztecjs-getting-started.md

 1. A quantity of tokens to be minted.
 2. A secret hash.

-Here is the Noir code:
+Here is the Aztec.nr code:

 #include_code mint_private /yarn-project/noir-contracts/src/contracts/token_contract/src/main.nr rust